mathingreece/mathingreece-data/source/Conference_ 3rd Analysis Symposium.md

 ---
 title: "3rd Analysis Symposium"
-subTitle: "On the occasion of the retirement of Evangelos Felouzis"
+subTitle: "On the occasion of the retirement of Evangelos Felouzis."
 image:
 startDate: 2023-06-02
 endDate: 2023-06-03